Tuscan Decorating Style Secrets:

 Add, too, the amazing, colorful, hand painted ceramics you can buy all over Tuscany and Umbria.

-This is your color palette for Tuscan home decor - start from a neutral base, add layers of warm natural colors and a few deep, glowing accents.
+That is, in a nutshell, your color palette for Tuscan interior decorating: Start from a neutral base, add layers of warm natural colors and a few deep, glowing accents.
+(For additional inspiration, check out a selection of Tuscan paint color schemes and Tuscan color palettes from real Tuscan homes!)

 Tuscan Decorating Secret #3: